 - loss of sense of taste or smell

-Wirral has four local testing sites (LTS) which are at Birkenhead, Bebington, Liscard and Heswall.
+Wirral has four local testing sites (LTS) for people with symptoms.
+These are: Birkenhead; Bebington; Liscard; and Heswall.
 Each has the capacity to carry out approximately 288 tests per day for people with symptoms.

 Testing is also available at Bidston Satellite Testing site with priority given to key workers and NHS staff.